AnicetNgrt/AnicetNgrt/README.md

 Computer Science Engineering student at INSA Lyon.

 Currently focused on:
+- Learning more about AI ethics, Natural Language Processing, Deep Reinforcement Learning and Spiking Neural Networks at Facultat d'Informatica de Barcelona (UPC)

+Recently still was focused on:
 - Building open-source Data Science and Deep Learning software in Rust
 - Tuning, optimizing and visualizing semantic search and topic modeling techniques for Onepoint